 Queen Elizabeth II wears mask at tribute to Unknown Warrior

 Britain's Queen Elizabeth II attends a ceremony to mark the centenary of the burial of the Unknown Warrior, in Westminster Abbey, London, Wednesday, Nov.
 4, 2020.
 Queen Elizabeth II donned a face mask in public for the first time during the coronavirus pandemic when attending a brief ceremony at Westminster Abbey last week to mark the centenary of the burial of the Unknown Warrior.
+While the 94-year-old has been seen in public on several occasions over the past few months, she has not worn a face covering.
 (Aaron Chown/Pool Photo via AP)

 Pan Pylas, The Associated Press